mmontossi/listable_collections/README.md

 shop.removed_products_from_list => ['iPod']
 ```

-NOTE: Is recommended do this check before save all at once and not dynamically to avoid multiple queries.
+NOTE: Is recommended to do this check before save all at once and not dynamically to avoid multiple queries.

 ### Attributes